uab-energetics/rc-backend/readme.md

 ### Docker

-Start up the docker containers with, optionally passing in any arguments that `docker-compse up` accepts.
+Start up the docker containers with the following command, optionally passing in any arguments that `docker-compse up` accepts.
 Migrate the database with `--migrate`.
 The `--down` switch maps to `docker-compose down` and accepts its extra arguments.
+This will start a local server on `http://localhost:8080`
 ~~~
 ./docker-dev.sh
 ~~~